mmore500/mmore500.github.io/blog_personal/_posts/2020-06-17-lgbtqiap-history.md

 When I introduced my partner to my dad, we basically only made it through a warm hug and some "so nice to meet you"s before launching into half an hour of The AIDS Talk.
 It was confusing --- for the life of me, I could not understand why dad kept going on and on about it --- and also felt somewhat pejorative.
-What a strange (but memorable!) way to kick off bringing someone new home to meet the family.
+What a strange way to kick off bringing someone new home to meet the family.
+Memorable, at least, I guess.

 My dad worked as a pilot for American Airlines for nearly his entire career.
 During the oil crisis he was laid off as a pilot, but later hired back on as for a time as flight attendant.
 He went on to see many of his male flight attendant co-workers cleared out by AIDS.
-As he eventually went on to explain to us that day, that experience had left an indelible impression.
+As he eventually went on to explain that day, that experience had left an indelible impression.

-My dad --- who attends mass several times a week and owns the rattiest imaginable t-shirt with a picture of a lawn mower on it and some inane text I can't even remember about his  lawn probably needing to be mowed --- understands the experience of the AIDS crisis in ways I probably will never be able to.
+My dad --- who attends mass several times a week and owns the rattiest imaginable t-shirt with a picture of a lawn mower on it and some inane text I can't even remember about his lawn probably needs to be mowed --- understands the experience of the AIDS crisis in ways I probably will never be able to.

 This moving contemporary account from another voice, though, helped me better appreciate the magnitude of that time.